BraginIvan/Hakuna-Ma-data/README.md

 Pre-trained models can be found by the link https://yadi.sk/d/a1HwAVbvKiIozg.
 The pretrained model were trained slightly different.
 I trained on seasons 1 and 2, then downloaded more seasons and fine tuned, then preprocessed images `wildlife/preprocessing/remove_exif.ipynb` and tuned more.
 So the result using this script can be different (better or worse).
+(finally I reproduced losses using this script)

 `ll  | grep insres`